 From a small town in Northwest Georgia, Channing learned about real life American good times and hardships.
 He's not afraid to tell you about it either.
-From his songs like "Poor Man's Cocaine" referring to methamphetamines taking over rural America, to songs like "Crazy Over You" which is a story of two men, one young, and one older, finding friendship in spite of the racial stereotypes of the times.
-Channing’s voice along with his lyrics stand alone in a time of mass produced "throwaway" singers and songwriters.
+From his songs like "Poor Man's Cocaine" referring to methamphetamines taking over rural America, to songs like “Black Jesus" which is a story of two men, one young, and one older, finding friendship in spite of the racial stereotypes of the times.
+Channing’s voice and songwriting is widely considered in the top echelon of the “who’s who” in the Nashville community.

-Brought up on the real side of the tracks by two hard working "dirt collar" parents, he had plenty of opportunities to learn real life at an early age.
+Born on the wrong side of the tracks to two hard working "dirt collar" parents, he had plenty of opportunities to learn real life at an early age.
 Channing says "I didn't have a musical family.
 My mother is a pretty good singer, but an even better worker.
-So, I found music later than most artists."
-Finding music later for Channing didn't slow down his passion for it.
+So, not much time concerts or record stores back then” Finding music later for Channing didn't slow down his passion for it.
 Learning guitar at 17 and starting writing shortly after.
 "I came across a book of short poems my mother had written before I was born, and after reading them I was so inspired to explore my own creative side."

 Selling a fishing boat and a decent guitar collection to finance trips from north Georgia to Nashville every week paid off in October of 2010 he was approached by EMI Music Publishing after playing a Tuesday night showcase called Alabama Line.
 After meeting with EMI a few times he was offered his first publishing deal.
 "I didn't know what I had to offer such a big corporate publishing company, but when I looked on the roster and saw Guy Clark I knew I was in."
 It didn't take long before he was in the room with his teacher.
 Learning from the master himself.
 "Just knowing Guy has made me a better man, but getting to share ideas and stories is a dream come true."

 Channing’s songs have been recorded by artists like Tyler Farr, Luke Combs, Jason Eady, and more.
-He has shared bills with so many of his heroes such as Billy Joe Shaver, Steve Earle, Robert Earl Keen, Tony Joe White, Chris Knight, Dale Watson, and many more including getting invited to be on the 2012 Country Throwdown Tour.
+He has shared bills with so many of his heroes such as Billy Joe Shaver, Steve Earle, Robert Earl Keen, Tony Joe White, Chris Knight, Dale Watson, and many more including going out on the 2012 Country Throwdown Tour.
 He has just recently signed a artist/publishing agreement with Warner Chappell and Low Country Sound (Grammy award winning producer Dave Cobb)

-Channing's love for country music history and the future of country music is second to none.
+Channing's love for country music, the history, and the future is second to none.
 "I came to Nashville to make a difference and I'll always work hard to earn respect from my peers.
-I owe them that at least.
-Hell, I've played their songs so many times for free."